Bett-A-Fish/ef-json-query-testing/README.md

   - Tests the normal json against the "normal", `SplitQuery`, and `TwoQueries` versions of the dynamic search patterns. (`SplitQuery` was consistently worse than everything, `TwoQueries` was better, but json still out performed)
   - Categories: `table`, `json`, `indexed`, `media`, `media2`, `mediasplit`, `first`, `last`, `set1`, `set2`
 - No Columns
   - Tests normal and `NoColumns` versions of the search patterns.
-(Vast improvement to dynamic search times, json didnt change)
+(Vast improvement to dynamic search times, json didn't change)
   - Categories: `table`, `json`, `hascolumns`, `nocolumns`, `first`, `last`, `set1`, `set2`
 - Date Field
   - Tests the normal and `NoColumns` versions of the search patterns against date fields